bormaxi8080/osint-timeline/DRAFT.md

 Awesome-Fuzzing - A curated list of fuzzing resources ( Books, courses - free and paid, videos, tools, tutorials and vulnerable applications to practice on ) for learning Fuzzing and initial phases of Exploit Development like root cause analysis: https://github.com/secfigo/Awesome-Fuzzing

+++101 Linux commands Open-source eBook - This is an open-source eBook with 101 Linux commands that everyone should know.
+No matter if you are a DevOps/SysOps engineer, developer, or just a Linux enthusiast, you will most likely have to use the terminal at some point in your career: https://github.com/bobbyiliev/101-linux-commands-ebook

 One-Liner-Collections - This Repositories contains list of One Liners with Descriptions and Installation requirements: https://github.com/thecybertix/One-Liner-Collections

 Awesome Linux minimalism suggestions: https://github.com/knassar702/awesome-linux-minimalism